awais-manzoor110/Playwright-Tests/Readme.md

-# Assignment Test Cases with Playwright TypeScript
+#  Test Cases with Playwright TypeScript

 This repository contains assignment test cases implemented using Playwright and TypeScript.
 The tests are organized using the Page Object Model (POM) design pattern for better maintainability and readability.